applemelonpan/java-properties-editor-app/README.md

-# Java properties Editor Chrome App
+# Java properties Editor for Chrome App

-Just a jva properties editor for ChromeOS and Chrome.
+Just a java properties editor for ChromeOS and Chrome.
+This editor convert national language characters to plain ASCII text.

 ## Running the development version